WMHG: History

 WMHG was first licensed in 1949 as WKNK (which stood for the original owner of the station, Nick Kurtis) in Muskegon, with 1,000 watts daytime-only on 1600 kHz.
 The call letters were changed to WTRU on April 13, 1957, airing a Top 40 music format that would become legendary in the history of West Michigan radio and dominated the Muskegon market through the mid-1970s.

 During the station's later years, one of the DJs, Larry Allen, hosted an FM-like program called "Spectrum" on late Saturday nights.
-Allen (who died in December 2013), later hosted a Saturday night deep-track show on WMMQ-FM (94.9) in Lansing, Michigan.
+Allen (who died in December 2013), later hosted a Saturday night deep-track show on WMMQ in Lansing, Michigan.
 The station's influence and popularity waned with the waxing of FM radio in the late 1970s—by the end of the 1970s, however, as rock music continued its shift from AM to FM, WTRU had shifted to a full-service adult contemporary format.

 The Top 40/CHR format returned to 1600 AM in 1986 as WTRU began to simulcast "Sunny" 104.5 WSNX-FM, taking the WSNX calls in 1989 to go along with the simulcast.
 This continued through 1992, when the station became sports-talk WSFN "The Fan".
 In 1996, WMHG was on 107.9 as "Magic 108", which at the time was West Michigan's only FM R&B and urban station, and was owned by Goodrich Radio.
 However, due to the fall in ratings Goodrich decided to keep the urban format and moved the WMHG calls to 1600 AM, which adopted the urban contemporary format, on November 18, 1996.